-Bob concentrates his practice in the area of state and local taxation law, with an emphasis on personal income, sales/use and property tax matters.
-Bob has experience representing clients in tax appeal proceedings before administrative appeal boards.
-He also has extensive experience representing clients in the collection of delinquent property taxes.
+In addition, Bob concentrates a portion of his practice on state and location taxation law, with an emphasis on real estate tax assessment appeals.
+He has extensive experience representing clients in tax appeal proceedings before administrative appeal boards and in the courts.
+Bob also has extensive experience representing clients facing the collection of delinquent property taxes.

-In addition, Bob concentrates a portion of his practice on land use and zoning law.
-Before joining Cozen O’Connor, he represented townships, boroughs and other local government entities in municipal, land use, zoning, local taxation, eminent domain, code enforcement and litigation matters.
+Prior to joining Cozen O’Connor, Bob represented townships, boroughs, and other local government entities in municipal, land use, zoning, local taxation, eminent domain, code enforcement, and litigation matters.

 Bob received his B.A., magna cum laude, from Temple University.
 Upon graduating from Temple, Bob worked as a full-time paralegal for a Montgomery County based law firm while he attended law school at night.
 He earned his J.D. from Temple University School of Law in 2011.

 Bob is a member of the Zoning, Land Use, and Code Enforcement Committee of the Real Property Section of the Philadelphia Bar Association; the Real Estate Committee of the Montgomery County Bar Association; and the Home Builders Association of Bucks & Montgomery Counties.